michelou/wix-examples/examples/README.md

 The `Scala3Localized` project adds language localization to the graphical user interface of the Windows installer.

-Command [`build link`](./Scala3Localized/build.bat) generates a separate MSI file for each language localization, e.g. `Scala3Localized-sv-SE.msi` for the swedish version of the Windows installer.

 This project contains an additional directory [`src\localizations\`](./Scala3Localized/src/localizations/) :
 <pre style="font-size:80%;">
 <b>&gt; <a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd">cd</a></b>